Disturbia (film): Lawsuit

-The Sheldon Abend Revocable Trust filed a lawsuit against Steven Spielberg, DreamWorks, its parent company Viacom, and Universal Studios on September 5, 2008.
+The Sheldon Abend Revocable Trust filed a lawsuit against Spielberg, DreamWorks, its parent company Viacom, and Universal Studios, Inc. on September 5, 2008.
 The suit alleged that Disturbia infringed on the rights to Cornell Woolrich's 1942 short story "It Had to Be Murder" (the basis for the Alfred Hitchcock film Rear Window), and that DreamWorks never bothered to obtain motion picture rights to the intellectual property and evaded compensating the rights holder for the alleged appropriation.
 (Ownership of the copyright in Woolrich's original story "It Had to Be Murder" and its use as the basis for the movie Rear Window was previously litigated before the United States Supreme Court in Stewart v.
 Abend, 495 U.S. 207 (1990).)
 Contrary to some media reports, the claim was based on the original Woolrich short story, not the movie Rear Window.

 This claim was rejected by the U.S. District Court in Abend v.
 Spielberg, 748 F.Supp.2d 200 (S.D.N.Y.
 2010), on the basis that the original Woolrich short story and Disturbia are only similar at a high level of generality and abstraction.
 "Their similarities derive entirely from unprotectible elements and the total look and feel of the works is so distinct that no reasonable trier of fact could find the works substantially similar within the meaning of copyright law."
 Disturbia contained many subplots not in the original short story.

 After the dismissal of the copyright claim in federal court, the Abend Trust filed another lawsuit in California state court against Universal Studios and the Hitchcock Estate on October 28, 2010, for a breach of contract claim based on earlier agreements which allegedly restricted the use of ideas from the original Woolrich short story and the movie Rear Window whether or not the ideas are copyright protectable, that the defendants had entered into with the Abend Trust after the Supreme Court's Stewart v.
 Abend decision.